fjs138/full-page-scroll-base/README.md

 # full-page-scroll-base
-full page scroll effect site base
+a full-page-scroll effect website base to build upon
 ## The Goal
 Create a starting base for a simple website using snap scrolling with html/css.